 VCAs are often grouped together into single modules which can then act as mixers with a single mix output.
-This is also useful for mixing CV together to create complex and exciting modulation waveforms.
+This is especially useful when mixing CV together to create complex and exciting modulation waveforms.

 We now have a tonally interesting drone coming out of our VCA.
-Next, we can add some dynamics.
+It’s time to add some modular synth dynamics.

 Envelope – ADSR

-One misconception is that an envelope is applied to the audio signal – it’s not.
-An envelope generates CV which is then applied to the level control on the VCA.
-This also means that you can use envelopes on any other CV controllable module such as a filter or even the pitch of a VCO.
+One common misconception is that an envelope is applied to the audio signal.
+An envelope generates CV that’s then applied to the level control on the VCA.
+This also means that you can use envelopes on any other CV controllable module (such as a filter or even the pitch of a VCO).

 Modulator – LFO

-A less essential but musically interesting part of our voice is the LFO (Low Frequency Oscillator), it’s an oscillator like a VCO but designed to run at much lower, sub-audio frequencies.
-You’ll probably know it as vibrato, or tremolo or what happens when you push the modulation wheel on a synth.
-It pumps its waveform into the cutoff or the pitch or the volume to produce interesting effects.
-Using a sine wave gives those wobbling effects but an LFO can usually produce other waves such as square waves for a more on/off tremolo effect or random voltages for a bit of craziness.
-LFO’s add movement and liveliness to synthesizers from long slow sweeps to manic pulsating farts.
+A less essential – but musically interesting part of a synth voice – is the LFO (Low Frequency Oscillator).
+This is an oscillator like a VCO, but designed to run at much lower, sub-audio frequencies.
+You’ll probably know it as vibrato or tremolo (or what happens when you push the modulation wheel on a synth).

-Those are the elements of the classic synth voice.
-A sound source, something to filter harmonics, something to shape how it evolves and a way to make it crazy.
-And with Eurorack all those parts are laid out in front of you and patched by hand as you craft your sound.
+There you have it – the five major elements of the classic synth voice.
+A sound source, harmonic filter, something to control how it evolves, and a way to make it crazy.
+With Eurorack, all of these parts are readily available and patched by hand as you craft your sound.

-In a regular synthesizer the playing aspect focuses on the piano style keyboard.
-Eurorack doesn’t demand that connection.
-All it needs is a CV to vary the pitch and another to trigger the envelope to open the gate on the VCA and let the sound through.
-How those things are achieved is up to you.
-You could use a keyboard; some have CV/Gate outputs which could be plugged into the VCO and envelope and off you go, or you can go via a MIDI-to-CV module.
-The pitch could also be controlled from a sequencer, the random output of an LFO, an envelope or a mixture of different CV sources.
-The Gate that triggers the envelope to start the journey of controlling the volume can be from a keyboard, but it could just as easily be a pulse from trigger module or square wave LFO or gate sequencer.
-With Eurorack there is no one way of doing something and that versatility and emphasis on experimentation is what makes it so engaging.
+Some music engineers have CV/Gate outputs which can be plugged into modular VCOs and envelopes and off you go.
+You may consider using a MIDI-to-CV module.
+The pitch could also be controlled from a sequencer, the random output of an LFO, an envelope, or a mixture of different CV sources.
+The Gate that triggers the envelope to start the journey of controlling the volume can be sourced from a keyboard, but it could just as easily come from a trigger module, square wave LFO, or gate sequencer.

 If you’ve never considered Eurorack before, you can get your feet wet with the VCV Rack virtual Eurorack environment.
 It’s free, open source and has an overwhelming amount of modules waiting for you to patch them together on your computer.
 The default template that loads when you run the software is the exact sort of synth voice that you’ve now learned about.
 You can see how it’s patched and experiment with what happens when you connect it up differently.
 They are using a Mixer module instead of a VCA but it works in the same way and they’ve not included an LFO.
 But you can add one of those yourself now can’t you?